tochman/the_blue_print/chapters/07-3-higher-order-components.md

-# Higher-Order Components: Legacy Patterns and Modern Alternatives
+# Higher-order components: legacy patterns and modern alternatives

 Higher-Order Components (HOCs) represent a significant pattern from React's earlier ecosystem that you will encounter in legacy codebases and certain library implementations.
 While custom hooks have largely superseded HOCs for most modern applications, understanding this pattern remains essential for maintaining existing code and comprehending React's architectural evolution.